dotnet/arcade/Documentation/ArcadeSdk.md

 ### Building VSIX packages (optional)

-Building Visual Studio components is an opt-in feature of the RepoToolset.
+Building Visual Studio components is an opt-in feature of the Arcade SDK.
 Property `UsingToolVSSDK` needs to be set to `true` in the `Versions.props` file.

 Set `VSSDKTargetPlatformRegRootSuffix` property to specify the root suffix of the VS hive to deploy to.